CompOmics/compomics.github.io/pages/peptide-shaker/wiki/PeptideShakerCLI.md

 **Mandatory parameters**

 ```
--reference                 The reference for the project.
+-reference                 The reference/name for the project.

 -fasta_file (*)            The complete path to the FASTA file.